noonereedus/landing-page/README.md

 # landing-page
-A modifyable template of a webpage.
+A showcase template of a webpage.